Books

 by Muhyiddin Ibn Arabi

 Brief selections from Ibn Arabi’s metaphysical love poem “The Interpreter of Desires” combined with the amazing Arabic calligraphy of Hassan Massoudy.
+If you didn’t think calligraphy could be fine art, you have to look at this book.
 Find a quiet place, open this book, and lose yourself in any page…

 The Shambhala Guide to Sufism